arthurdm/microprofile-evolution-process/proposals/0009-OpenAPI.md

 ## Proposed solution

-The [Swagger repositories](https://github.com/swagger-api) have been the
+The [Swagger repositories](https://github.com/swagger-api) have been the 'de facto' standard for Java Swagger programming models, and they are building a correponding set of interfaces for OAS.

 ## Detailed design (if applicable)